-DECLARATION OF PROTECTIVE COVENANTS AND INTERVAL OWNERSHIP AGREEMENT FOR SPY GLASS VILLAGE
+DECLARATION OF PROTECTIVE COVENANTS AND INTERVAL OWNERSHIP AGREEMENT FOR SPYGLASS VILLAGE

-MEADOW LAKE DEVELOPMENT CORPORATION, a Montana Corporation, with principal place of business at 100 St. Andrews Dr., Columbia Falls, Montana 59912, is the beneficial owner of certain condominium units, Spy Glass Village, on a portion of Meadow Lake Country Club Estates in Columbia Falls, Flathead County, Montana.
+MEADOW LAKE DEVELOPMENT CORPORATION, a Montana Corporation, with principal place of business at 100 St. Andrews Dr., Columbia Falls, Montana 59912, is the beneficial owner of certain condominium units, Spyglass Village, on a portion of Meadow Lake Country Club Estates in Columbia Falls, Flathead County, Montana.

-Grantor may in the future sell undivided Interval Estates in the Spy Glass Village Units (“Interval Estate”) to purchasers who, by accepting a deed thereto in the form hereinafter described, agree to acquire such undivided interests subject to the provisions of this Declaration of Protective Covenants And Interval Ownership Agreement (the “Interval Ownership Agreement”).
+Grantor may in the future sell undivided Interval Estates in the Spyglass Village Units (“Interval Estate”) to purchasers who, by accepting a deed thereto in the form hereinafter described, agree to acquire such undivided interests subject to the provisions of this Declaration of Protective Covenants And Interval Ownership Agreement (the “Interval Ownership Agreement”).

-Grantor hereby makes and declares the following limitations, restrictions and uses upon the Interval Estate, as restrictive and protective covenants running with such Spy Glass Village Units as are made subject to this Agreement from time to time, and binding upon each Original Owner, his heirs, personal representatives, administrators, successors and assigns so long as this Agreement shall remain in effect.
-This Agreement shall not, however, have any application to any condominium unit in Spy Glass Village which is not expressly made subject to this Agreement by the inclusion in the deed of the statement set forth in paragraph 3 hereof.
+Grantor hereby makes and declares the following limitations, restrictions and uses upon the Interval Estate, as restrictive and protective covenants running with such Spyglass Village Units as are made subject to this Agreement from time to time, and binding upon each Original Owner, his heirs, personal representatives, administrators, successors and assigns so long as this Agreement shall remain in effect.
+This Agreement shall not, however, have any application to any condominium unit in Spyglass Village which is not expressly made subject to this Agreement by the inclusion in the deed of the statement set forth in paragraph 3 hereof.

 During the Marketing Period the Grantor, its successors or assigns, reserves the right to submit a condominium unit to the plan contained in the Interval Ownership Agreement.
 Further, the plan contained in the Interval Ownership Agreement shall not be available to purchasers or present owners of condominium units in the project, their successors or assigns except with the express prior written consent of Grantor.
 Thereafter, any owner may submit a condominium unit to the plan contained in the Interval Ownership Agreement in accordance with such terms as may be contained herein and in accordance with the then current rules and regulations of the association governing submission of units to the plan contained in the Interval Ownership Agreement.

+This Amendment to the Declaration of Protective Covenants and Rotational Ownership Agreement for Spyglass Village replaces and supersedes any prior Rotational or Fractional Ownership Agreement, including the Declaration of Protective Covenants and Interval Ownership Agreement for Spyglass Village recorded on December 21, 1999 as Document No. 199935516270 with the Flathead County Clerk and Recorder.

 DEFINITIONS: As used in this Agreement, the following words and terms shall have the following meanings: